JLee151/Pong-2.0/README.md

    from the App Store.
 Open it and let it set itself up.
 Then in the terminal type: xcode-select -install
    This will install the command line compiler tools on your Mac

+ - Mainly done on Windows and somewhat tested on Linux/Mac so if done in Visual Studios and prompted with a debugging error of sorts when compiling, just click the box saying "yes/okay"